-The term loans mature on January 1, 2027, provided that the maturity date may be extended to July 1, 2027, if the second and third term loans are funded and the Company achieves certain other financing milestones.
-The 2023 Loan Agreement provides for interest-only payments to February 1, 2025 that could be extended to February 1, 2026, provided that the maturity date is extended.
+The term loans mature on January 1, 2027 and provide for interest-only payments until February 1, 2025.
 Consecutive equal payments of principal and interest are due once the interest-only period has elapsed.
 The term loans bear interest equal to the greater of (i) 8.45% and (ii) the sum of (a) the Prime Rate as reported in The Wall Street Journal plus (b) 2.25%.
-The interest rate on the term loan was 9.75% at inception and 10.50% as of June 30, 2023.
+The interest rate on the term loan was 9.75% at inception and 10.75% as of September 30, 2023.
 In addition, a final payment fee of 5.95% of the principal amount of the term loans is due upon the earlier of prepayment or maturity of the term loans.
 The Company has the option to prepay the entire outstanding balance of the term loans subject to a prepayment fee ranging from 3.0% to 1.0% depending on the timing of such prepayment.
 A commitment fee equal to 0.6% of the principal amount of the fourth term loan is also payable should such loan be funded.